Sire Records: Beginnings

 The label was founded in 1966 as Sire Productions by Seymour Stein and Richard Gottehrer, each investing ten thousand dollars into the new company.
 Its early releases, in 1968, were distributed in the US by London Records.
 From the beginning, Sire introduced underground, progressive British bands to the American market.
 Early releases included the Climax Blues Band, Barclay James Harvest, Tomorrow, Matthews Southern Comfort and proto-punks The Deviants.

 When distribution by London ended after two years, US distribution was handled by various companies: Polydor Records in 1970 and 1971, during which time Sire's famous logo was introduced; by Famous Music from 1972 to 1974, during which time the progressive rock band Focus charted with their 1972 hit "Hocus Pocus"; and by ABC Records, which inherited Sire's distribution deal when it acquired Famous Music.
 Sire was distributed by Phonogram Inc. in Europe from 1974 to 1977.

-In the 70s, Sire released a number of compilation albums, including the 3 volume "History Of British Rock" series, and acts such asThe Flamin Groovies, Renaissance, The Turtles, Duane Eddy, the Small Faces, and Del Shannon.
+In the 70s, Sire released a number of compilation albums, including the 3 volume "History Of British Rock" series, and acts such as The Flamin Groovies, Renaissance, The Turtles, Duane Eddy, the Small Faces, and Del Shannon.
 Sire had one of its biggest successes when Climax Blues Band reached number 3 on the US Billboard Hot 100 chart in 1977 with "Couldn't Get It Right".
 Also in 1977, Stein, who had previously worked with the Shangri-Las in the 1960s, convinced the group to reform and return to the studio.
 But the trio working together again proved to be short-lived and they asked to be let out of their contract; the new songs they had recorded were not released by the label.